 Increased sleep deprivation or sleep deficit has been linked to the growth of social media and technology.
 Are you spending more and more time connected to Instagram or Facebook through your smartphone, computer, and apps?
 If that’s the case, you aren’t the only one.
 Data from Pew Research Center has revealed that the use of social media amongst adults has soared from 5% in 2005 to an alarming 69% in 2018.

 How long do you lie in bed, worrying and feeling anxious about today or tomorrow?
 Perhaps minutes or even hours.
 When an abundance of thoughts floods your minds, it’s almost impossible to relax and quiet your mind enough to fall asleep.
 In our fast-paced global society, the pressures of everyday life expose us to high doses of stress and anxiety.
-Unfortunately, if you are not getting a good night’s, the body automatically boost its levels of a stress hormone called cortisol.
+Unfortunately, if you are not getting a good night’s, the body automatically boosts its levels of a stress hormone called cortisol.
 No wonder that, when you don’t sleep well, you feel more stressed and sensitive.

 Overall, too little or too much sleep is associated with a shorter life span, although there is still a lot of research to be done in the field.
 To avoid the non-term effects of sleep deprivation and improve the quality of life, there are a number of things that can be done.
 One of them is a natural and highly effective practice known as sleep meditation, which acts as your personal guide into the dreamland.

-What is meditation for sleep?
+What is Meditation for Sleep?

 If you have spent restless nights recapping events of the day or going through your endless to-do lists, there is a solution.
 It’s not sleeping pills or hypnosis, but rather sleep meditation – a powerful method for reducing sleepless nights by training the mind to be less stuck in racing thoughts and being more aware of the present moment.
 Once we hit our pillows, racing thoughts and worries begin to flood our minds.
 Luckily, meditative practices are able to control them.

-When talking about deep sleep meditation in specific, we’re referring to an ancient technique that produces a state of deep relaxation.
+When talking about deep sleep meditation specifically, we’re referring to an ancient technique that produces a state of deep relaxation.
 It is called Yoga Nidra, which in Sanskrit, means sleep.
 Those who wish to achieve a relaxed mind and body in a holistic way are often drawn to meditation for sleep.

 What many people don’t know is that there is a difference between being asleep and sleep meditation.